 18 And having been set free from sin, you became slaves of righteousness.

 19 I speak in human terms because of the weakness of your flesh.
 For just as you presented your members as slaves of uncleanness, and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for sending Jesus Christ to set me free from the bondage, slavery or mastery of sin.
-I renounce today every alliance and allegiance to sin and the flesh.
-I declare today that I am no longer a slave of sin but a slave of righteousness, in Jesus’ name.
+I renounce today my alliance and allegiance to sin.
+I declare today that I am no longer a slave of sin, but a slave of righteousness, in Jesus’ name.
 Amen.